-Gary Bettman set to formally announce NHL's return-to-play plan
+Red Wings' season over, NHL moves ahead with 24-team playoff

 The NHL paused its season March 12 due to the coronavirus pandemic.

-Under the 24-team format, there will be an opening-round, best-of-five play-in round, followed by three rounds of best-of-seven matchups, capped by the Stanley Cup Finals.
+Under the 24-team format, there will be an opening-round, best-of-five play-in round, followed by three following rounds capped by the Stanley Cup Finals.
+The second round has yet to be determined whether it'll be a best-of-five or best-of-seven series, although the final two rounds will be best-of-seven.

-The playoffs are expected to begin some time in July and end after Labor Day.
-The 2020-2021 regular season is expected to begin in November or December.

-If, or when, the NHL returns, it will mean the Red Wings’ season is done.

 The Wings had the NHL’s worst record — 17-49-5 — and were the lone NHL team mathematically eliminated from the playoffs.